CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### Drupal

-The software inventory for the application is maintained in the codebase stored CivicActions' git source code version control system.
+The software inventory for the application is maintained in the codebase stored CivicActions' Git source code version control system.
 It consists of the following components:
 • The Drupal open source web content management system
-• Drupal add-on modules, themes and libraries available from the Drupal.org website which extend Drupal core
+• Drupal add-on modules, themes, and libraries available from the Drupal.org website which extend Drupal core
 • Custom code written by CivicActions' developers
 The inventory is reviewed monthly by CivicActions Product Engineering teams in accordance with the Configuration Management Plan.
 Website content is backed up daily using CPM snapshots.
 This allows CivicActions to build an inventory of the system on demand.